 But you do have a chance to minimize the damage to your furniture if you provide your cat with plenty of things you don’t mind it scratching and use positive distraction techniques and praise to get it to scratch those things instead.

 Catnip spray can come in handy.
-It’s made form a herb that cats can’t seem to resist the smell of.
+It’s made from a herb related to the mint familty and cats can’t seem to resist the smell.

 If you spray a scratching post with it hopefully your cat will scratch there and you can reinforce this with praise so your cat knows you approve.